 - Elliott Ludy, A. Scott Colby, PC, President

 - Rachel Masters, Dax Mattox State Farm Insurance, Vice President

 - Donnie Haubert, Sleeping Giant Financial Services, Treasurer

 - Leslie Steen, Retired Teacher, Board Secretary

-- Greg Friedman, FW Group, LLC, Director at Large
+- Greg Friedman, FW Group, LLC, Director

 - Melissa Dressen, US Forest Service